Skeletal Muscle Index (SMI)

 • Female Elite: > 7.5

 Diagnostic Disclaimer: This calculation uses an ALST estimation based on total lean body mass.
-For clinical precision, a DEXA scan is required.
+For clinical precision, a DEXA scan (Appendicular Lean Mass) is required.